cssbristol/cssbristol.co.uk/pages/freshers.md

 All our events are published on the [calendar](/events/).
 Add it to your Google Calendar account and sync it to your phone!

 The society is run each year by an [elected committee](/about/).
 Come say hi!
-(We don't bite - really.)
+We don't bite.

-Join our Facebook group, and follow us on Twitter!
+Join the Facebook group, and follow us on Twitter!
 You'll miss out if you don't...

 {% include social-links.html %}